Welcome back. Hope all is going well. Those of you still committed to your New Year Resolutions, bravo. Keep it up!

-Amtrak could have shown respect for it’s customers and avoiding all this bad press by doing the right thing in the first place but just keep talking about PTC and now this–Aaron Harris, Passenger Severely Injured in Train Derailment, Files Suit Against Amtrak, According to Luvera Law Firm Companies that don’t respect the public by doing what they can to protect life and limb should have their board members and executives held accountable up to and including jail time.
-Three people are dead and this young man if facing a life time of rehabilitation when this could have all been prevented.
+Amtrak could have shown respect for its customers and avoiding all this bad press by doing the right thing in the first place but just keep talking about PTC and now this–Aaron Harris, Passenger Severely Injured in Train Derailment, Files Suit Against Amtrak, According to Luvera Law Firm Companies that don’t respect the public by doing what they can to protect life and limb should have their board members and executives held accountable up to and including jail time.
+Three people are dead and this young man is facing a lifetime of rehabilitation when this could have all been prevented.

 There are countries where they do respect the public and workers.
-They see the overall picture and understand that to have a high-speed train you have to have top notch infrastructure to protect people so they can get to their jobs in one piece.
+They see the overall picture and understand that to have a high-speed train you have to have a top-notch infrastructure to protect people so they can get to their jobs in one piece.
 What a novel concept.
 Other Countries Have High-Speed Trains.
-We Have Deadly Accidents and Crumbling Infrastructure They see safety as part of the equation to a good life, here most companies see safety as nothing more then a hassle.
-Shouldn’t preserving all human life be important and wouldn’t that be easier to handle then deciding which lives are more important then the others?
+We Have Deadly Accidents and Crumbling Infrastructure They see safety as part of the equation to a good life, here most companies see safety as nothing more than a hassle.
+Shouldn’t preserving all human life be important and wouldn’t that be easier to handle then deciding which lives are more important than the others?